OBOAcademy/obook/docs/lesson/synonyms.md

 !!! info "Thesauri"

-    **Definition**: A thesaurus is a structured vocabulary of controlled terms that includes synonyms and antonyms, and often, hierarchical (broader and narrower) relationships among the terms.
+    **Definition**: A thesaurus is a structured vocabulary of controlled terms that includes synonyms and antonyms (opposites), and often, hierarchical (broader and narrower) relationships among the terms.

     **Example**: The Art & Architecture Thesaurus (AAT) is widely used in cultural heritage and museum documentation to standardize terminology related to art, architecture, and material culture.